-Chinook Winds: What They Are And How They Are Formed
+Chinook Winds: What They Are And How They Form

-The name may sound foreign, but Chinook (or Föehn) winds are actually quite common meteorological occurrences.
+The name may be unfamiliar to most of us, but Chinook (or Föehn) winds are actually quite common meteorological occurrences.
 We take a closer look at what they are and how they are formed.

 Chinook winds are warm, dry winds that blow down the eastern slopes of the Rocky Mountains through a process called the orographic effect.
 As moist air from the Pacific Oceans rises against the western slopes, it cools & causes precipitation.
 The dry air warms as it descends down the eastern slopes.